-As Preservation Specialist for the Documentary Heritage and Preservation Services for New York program, Gillian conducts on-site conservation and preservation needs assessments and assists with preservation planning.
-She also develops and presents educational programs and provides technical information to library and archival repositories in New York State.
+As DHPSNY Preservation Specialist, Kate conducts Preservation Needs Assessments and assists with archival and preservation planning.
+She also develops and presents educational programs and provides technical information to libraries and archival repositories in New York State.

 Prior to joining the DHPSNY Staff in 2023, Kate provided photo organizing and collections management services to families through her business, The Photo Curator.
 She was also the Marketing Coordinator for Archival Methods, a supplier of archival storage and presentation supplies.
 Her past museum work includes Collections Manager at The Strong in Rochester, NY and Membership Assistant at the Smithsonian’s National Museum of the American Indian.
 Kate received her MBA from Rochester Institute of Technology, her MA in Museum Studies from University of Colorado - Boulder and her BA in History from Colgate University.

 As Communications Specialist, Marissa leads Documentary Heritage and Preservation Services for New York's marketing, communications, and outreach efforts—spreading the word about their free programs and services while showcasing the institutions they work with and the fascinating archival collections they help preserve.

 Prior to joining the DHPSNY Staff in 2018, Marissa served as a freelance marketing specialist helping individuals and organizations plan, develop, and revamp marketing campaigns and communications strategies.
 In addition to her role at DHPSNY, Marissa moonlights as an archivist for her family’s collection of the art and artifacts of her great-grandfather, internationally renowned Croatian-American artist, Maxo Vanka.
 She received her BA in Art History and Studio Art at Lafayette College, and is also a practicing multi-media artist.